UW-PCM/TF2Keras-LFADs/README.md

 # TF2-Keras-LFADs
 TF2+Keras LFADs for HLS4ML

 This TF2+Keras LFADs aims to be pushed through HLS4ML flow and load onto a FPGA.
-The model and dataset are borrowed from https://github.com/HennigLab/tndm.
-This original repo is aimed for showing the tndm (targeted Neural Dynamical Modeling) model.
-But the LFADs is also reimplemented in TF2+Keras in this work.
+The model and dataset are borrowed from HenningLab.The original repo (https://github.com/HennigLab/tndm) is aimed for showing the tndm (targeted Neural Dynamical Modeling) model.
+But the LFADs is also reimplemented in TF2+Keras in their work.
 For our research insterest, we'll only play with the TF2+Keras LFADs

 The TF2+Keras LFADs model is under tndm/models/lfads.py